 The Postsecondary Enrollment Options (PSEO) Program was created by the Minnesota State Legislature in 1985.
-Minnesota law allows high school juniors and seniors (whether currently in public, nonpublic, or home schools) to take courses at eligible postsecondary institutions.
+Minnesota law allows high school students (whether currently in public, nonpublic, or home schools) to take courses at eligible postsecondary institutions.
 Students must meet the admissions requirements of the postsecondary institution.

 Who is Eligible to Participate?

 You are eligible to participate in the University of Minnesota, Morris Online Learning program if you are a Minnesota high school junior or senior, including nonpublic and home school students.
 Students in cultural exchange programs are not eligible.
 If you are attending a public or private high school, consult your high school counselor.
 If you are home schooled, contact the Morris Online Learning office for more information.

 While other factors may be considered, there are four main areas used to evaluate PSEO student admission in the Morris Online Learning program.
 Most PSEO high school students who are successful in courses offered through the Online Learning program meet more than one of the following criteria: